 For several years while my friend pastored a very small church in North Carolina, I made the Communion bread for their Communion services.
-This is the first loaf I made for them.
+This milk and honey bread is the first loaf I made for them.
+This is a lovely recipe, and you can’t get much more perfect than honey and milk as ingredients for a Communion service.
+It also happens to make an excellent sandwich loaf.

 I have made several other breads for their quarterly Communion services, and most would be considered non-traditional.
 Different churches have different rules about what can be served at the Communion service.
-The only real restriction for Nadine’s church was that it shouldn’t be messy.
+The only real restriction for Nadine’s church (Presbyterian) was that it shouldn’t be messy.

 The House That Jack Built